Menorah Center, Dnipro: General description

 The center is built in the shape of a seven-branched synagogue candelabrum (menorah).
 It consists of seven marble towers, the highest of which is 20 stories (77 m.) tall.
-The construction has total floor area of about 50,000 sq.m.
-There are a synagogue, museums, office premises, shopping spaces, publishing house, art galleries, kosher restaurants and cafes, conference halls, banquet halls, a luxury hotel, youth hostel, classrooms, tourist information center, visa center of Israel.
-General project design was made by architect Alexander Sorin.
+The construction has a total floor area of about 50,000 sq.m.
+There are a synagogue, museums, office premises, shopping spaces, publishing house, art galleries, kosher restaurants and cafes, conference halls, banquet halls, a luxury hotel, youth hostel, classrooms, tourist information center, and visa center of Israel.
+The general project design was made by architect Alexander Sorin.

 Signs and labels in Menorah are written in four languages - English, Ukrainian, Russian and Hebrew.
 The official address of the center is Sholom-Aleikhema St., 4/26, Dnipro, Dnipropetrovsk Oblast, 49000, Ukraine.

 One of the center's declared priorities is to use business profits for funding charitable projects.
 The presumed purpose is to serve Jewish community of about 30,000 in Dnipro and its other population disregarding background.